How do I set up a custodial crypto wallet?

-Brave Wallet and MetaMask are crypto wallets.
-They can be used to:
+Read this article →Brave Wallet and MetaMask are both crypto wallets that can be used to:

 But there’s a fundamental difference between these two wallet options: Brave Wallet is built right into the Brave browser, while MetaMask is a browser extension you have to install.
 And this difference has far-reaching implications for security, trust, and performance.